stickeepaul/eslint-config-stickeepaul/README.md

 ### Local installation

+> Optionally you can install [stickee-javascript-code-style](https://www.npmjs.com/package/stickee-javascript-code-style) and skip steps 2 & 4.

 1. If you don't already have a `package.json` create one with `npm init`
-2. Install the peer dependencies of the config:
+2. Install the peer dependencies of the config (optional)
     ```
     npx install-peerdeps --dev eslint-config-stickee
     ```
 3. Admire all the new devDependencies you have
-4. Create an `.eslintrc` file in the root of your project's directory:
+4. Create an `.eslintrc` file in the root of your project's directory (optional)
     ```
     {
         "extends": [